 However, because of the growing movement against pet vaccinations, studies have also been done to disprove any serious reactions in dogs and cats.

-However, even if that study, along with the human studies, missed some important variation, vets claim there’s no proof autism even exists in dogs.
+However, even if that study, along with the human studies, missed some important variation, veterinarians claim there’s no proof autism even exists in dogs.

 Watch this news item regarding pets and autism: